 We have found that kids love dips and sauces and are much more likely to try things when they can dunk, or smother their veggies.
 This savory sauce is a pleaser for both kids and adults!

-A side of homemade fries goes well with many meals, but sometimes there just isn’t time when you are rushing to make dinner.
-This is one of our favorite shortcuts so that you can have these as a side anytime even if you are short on time!
+A side of homemade fries goes well with many meals.
+Sometimes there just isn’t time when you are rushing to make dinner.
+This is one of our favorite shortcuts!
+Now you can have these as a side anytime even if you are short on time!